kuldipprajapatisp/coding-problems/README.md

 2. Write a javascript program where Given a string, reverse it without using built-in functions.
 3. Write a JavaScript program that checks if a given string is a palindrome (reads the same forward and backward).
 4. Write a JavaScript program that find the first non-repeating character – Find the first character in a string that does not repeat.
 5. Write a JavaScript program Check for Anagram – Given two strings, check if they are anagrams of each other.
+6. Write a JavaScript program Check for Remove duplicate characters while maintaining the order.